I have books concerning this topic at home, and not a lot of astrology covers parental and family problems/complexes.

 Liz believes the child evokes an experience from the parent.
 I have always found the author an insightful writer, and she is one of my favorites.
-However, Liz Greene is not for the psychologically shy, so you have been warned.
+However, Liz Greene is not for the psychologically shy, so you’ve been warned.
 The I.C-M.C debate is also touched upon in this book, and she calls this axis the inheritance which we are bound to.
-The sign on the M.C, shows how the individual would like to be seen by the mother, or how he sees her.
+The sign on the M.C shows how the individual would like to be seen by the mother, or how he sees her.
 His social values ultimately derive from her, as well as those concerning relationships with others.
 The sign on the Midheaven is also a statement and lesson to be learned through the mother, the obstacle which must be made conscious.
 The child must develop the M.C sign for both of them.
 The I.C is more submerged, the source of one’s roots and the sap of the tree which eventually flowers into the tree of the M.C.
-For a more in-depth look, you are best reading the book.

 I also have the book by Zip Dobyns on Healing Mother-Daughter Relationships with Astrology.
 The author teaches the reader to use the astrological alphabet and apply it to the relationship with the mother.
 For example, Number 10 would relate to a mother who is Capricorn or Saturnian, and this because Capricorn is the tenth sign of the zodiac and is ruled by Saturn.
 This type of mother relationship has an influence on the father archetype and of laying the law, responsibility, a blend of conditional and unconditional love.
 Mother is an authority, professional, hardworking, and dutiful.
 Or the child had to take on these responsibilities.
 The family may have had to live in poverty and the child was expected to work from a young age.
 This is the type of information that can be gleaned from the book.
 There is a chapter on parental aspects.